UBC-DSCI/introduction-to-datascience-python/source/viz.md

     - Here, we use the `mark_point` function to visualize our data as a scatter plot.
 - The **geometric encoding**, which tells `altair` how the columns in the data frame map to properties of the visualization.
     - To create an encoding, we use the `encode()` function.
-    - The `encode()` method builds a key-value mapping between encoding channels (such as x, y) to fields in the dataset, accessed by field name(column names)
+    - The `encode()` method builds a key-value mapping between encoding channels (such as x, y) to fields in the dataset, accessed by field name (column names)
     - Here, we set the `x` axis of the plot to the `date_measured` variable, and on the `y` axis, we plot the `ppm` variable.
+    - For the y-axis, we also provided the argument `scale=alt.Scale(zero=False)`.
+By default, `altair` chooses the y-limits based on the data and will keep `y=0` in view.
+That would make it difficult to see any trends in our data since the smallest value is >300 ppm.
+So by providing `scale=alt.Scale(zero=False)`, we tell altair to choose a reasonable lower bound based on our data, and that lower bound doesn't have to be zero.

 ```{code-cell} ipython3
 :tags: ["remove-cell"]